-Black History Month: Why is it celebrated in February in the US but in October in the UK?
+Why is Black History Month celebrated in February in the US but in October in the UK?

-February is LGBT History Month in the UK, however it’s also Black History Month in the US.
-This in turn has led to not a little confusion, as the UK celebrates Black History Month in October.
+February 2024 is LGBT History Month in the UK, however it’s also Black History Month 2024 in the US.
+This in turn has led to a considerable amount of confusion, as the UK celebrates Black History Month in October.

 Some people have even called out the official LGBT History Month Twitter account for “choosing” to clash with the American Black History Month, with one person tweeting:

 “Why f**king February??
 Huh????
 Why February…. explain this to me.
 Don’t you even dare mention Valentine’s Day!
 Really?
 I am disappointed.
 I am all for gay Pride but I am Black first!”

 The LGBT History Month account calmly explained the situation, writing: “We chose February because it was free, here in the UK, and because it includes a school holiday, which allow for visits to museums and such.”